open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 ## Options Properties

-* `Endpoint`: Target to which the exporter is going to send traces or metrics.
+* `Endpoint`: Target to which the exporter is going to send traces, logs, or metrics.
   The endpoint must be a valid Uri with scheme (http or https) and host, and MAY contain a port and path.
 * `Headers`: Optional headers for the connection.